Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Real data example

-We are interested in the parameter $\beta = p\{Y(X = 1) = 1\} - p\{Y(X = 0) = 1\}$, where the notation $Y(X = x)$ denotes potential outcome which represents the random variable $Y$ if everyone in the population were intervened upon to have the treatment $X = x$ \citep{rubin1974estimating}.
-Under the DAG, and without any other assumptions, $\beta$ is not identified, however tight bounds have been derived for this setting in terms of observable conditional probabilities of the form $p_{xy\cdot z} = p\{X = x, Y = y | Z = z\}$ \citep{balke1995thesis, Balke97, swanson2018partial}.
-They are
+It is of interest to estimate the causal risk difference of peanut exposure on the risk of peanut allergy in this study.
+This is a classic example of a randomized trial with noncompliance, as some of the participants assigned to consume peanuts actually avoided them.
+We are interested in the parameter $\beta = \Pr\{Y(X = 1) = 1\} - \Pr\{Y(X = 0) = 1\}$, where the notation $Y(X = x)$ denotes potential outcomes which represent the random variable of peanut allergy $Y$ if everyone in the population were intervened upon to have been exposed to peanuts $(X = 1)$ or avoided peanuts $(X = 0)$ \citep{rubin1974estimating}.
+Without any other assumptions, $\beta$ is not identified, however tight bounds have been derived for this setting in terms of observable conditional probabilities of the form $p_{xy\cdot z} = \Pr\{X = x, Y = y | Z = z\}$, where $Z$ indicates assigned treatment \citep{balke1995thesis, Balke97, swanson2018partial}.
+Let the bounds be $\psi_{\ell b} \leq \beta \leq \psi_{ub}$, where the lower bound is